-Awana Clubs will begin for 2019-2020 on August 28 at 6:30pm with a Fair.
-Get your child involved so they don't miss one moment of knowing, loving, and serving Jesus with their friends.
+Awana Clubs for 2019-2020 is underway!
+It’s not too late to get your child involved so they don't miss one moment of knowing, loving, and serving Jesus with their friends.

 Info and registration for 2019-2020 is available below.